0xharkirat/its_urgent_poc_public/README.md

 ##### Note: Use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) for opening all the links in new tab.
 <br>

 This is a Proof of Concept (POC) for [It's Urgent Project](https://ccextractor.org/public/gsoc/2024/itsurgent/) for GSoC'24.
-This is a public repo, it does not contain any firebase functionlity in it.
-Please follow these instructions to add your own firebase project.
+This is a public repo, it does not contain any firebase functionality in it.
+Please follow [these](#prerequisites) instructions to add your own firebase project.

 ## Steps to add your Firebase project in this project.